Share On

 • Use clear signage to remind everyone of biosecurity measures (for example, put a sign on the entrance to bird living spaces that lists the requirements of entry).

 • If you care for avian and mammalian residents, consider structuring shifts so as to prevent potential disease spread between species.
-Of particular note, consider setting things up so personnel do not work with domestic ruminants and avian species in the same shift.
+Of particular note, consider setting things up so personnel do not work with mammalian and avian species in the same shift.

 • If you have multiple bird resident living spaces and have the capacity to do so, you might also consider having one person care for waterfowl residents and a separate person care for non-waterfowl residents.